gem/oq-engine/ansible/oqengine/README.md

 CentOS 8: PowerTools
 Ubuntu 1804: Universe
 Ubuntu 2004: python3.8 is the default version
+Role also create the user openquake and generated the ssh keys for this user and the virtual environment of oq engine will be created for user openquake

 Requirements
 ------------

 Ansible 2.9 or later.
-(NOTE: it might be possible to use earlier versions, in case of issues please try updating Ansible to 2.9+) note that this role requires root access, so either run it in a playbook with a global become: yes, or invoke the role in your playbook like:
+(NOTE: it might be possible to use earlier versions, in case of issues please try updating Ansible to 2.9+)
+Openssh-server to have ssh-keygen for creation of ssh key for user openquake This role requires root access, so either run it in a playbook with a global become: yes, or invoke the role in your playbook like:

     - hosts: server
       become: yes